lagom/lagom/docs/manual/scala/releases/Migration13.md

 ## Application wiring changes

 The Lagom Scala API is designed to be used with compile time dependency injection, not Guice.
 In general, this means removing all JSR-330 annotations from components, such as `@Inject` and `@Singleton`, and creating an application cake to replace the Guice `Module` that the Java API needs defined.
-For documentation about how to wire together a Lagom Scala application, see [[Wiring together a Lagom application|ServiceImplementation#Wiring-together-a-Lagom-application]].
+For documentation about how to wire together a Lagom Scala application, see [[Wiring together a Lagom application|DependencyInjection#Wiring-together-a-Lagom-application]].